iduaum/sapper/site/content/docs/05-layouts.md

 title: Layouts
 ---

-So far, we've treated pages as entirely standalone components — upon navigation, the existing component will be destroyed, and a new one will take its place.
+So far, we've created pages as entirely standalone components — upon navigation, the existing component will be destroyed, and a new one will take its place.

 But in many apps, there are elements that should be visible on *every* page, such as top-level navigation or a footer.
 Instead of repeating them in every page, we can use *layout* components.